mtigas/homebrew-tor/README.md

 # homebrew-tor

-This repository contains **[tor][tor]-related** formulae for [Homebrew][brew], primarily so that users can use the latest 0.2.4.X tor series, along with [obfsproxy][obfsproxy] support.
+This repository contains **[tor][tor]-related** formulae for [Homebrew][brew], primarily so that users can use the latest 0.2.5.X tor series.

 **You will need to [install Homebrew][brew_install] to use this**, see [here][brew_install].

 Currently contains replacement (or new) formulae for:

-* Tor 0.2.4.X (unstable) version of tor.
-Currently 0.2.4.16-rc.
+* Tor 0.2.5.X (unstable) version of tor.
+Currently 0.2.5.1-alpha.

 [tor]: https://www.torproject.org/
 [brew]: http://mxcl.github.com/homebrew/